ninewise/dissertation/frag-gene-scan/chapter.md

  runs.\label{table:fgs-metrics}

 Prodigal is by far the best included gene predictor for complete genomes.
 FragGeneScan and FragGeneScanRs obviously have the same results and score especially more false positives, which impacts its specificity.
-Still, it is more than twice as fast (and 5 times faster for FGSrs).
+Still, it is more than twice as fast as Prodigal (and 5 times faster for FGSrs).
 FragGeneScan+ is far worse in both quality of results and speed.